Self-driving truck startup Ike raises $52 million

-Ike, the autonomous trucking startup founded by veterans of Apple, Google, and Uber Advanced Technologies Group’s self-driving truck program, has raised $52 million in a Series A funding round led by Bain Capital Ventures.
+Ike, the autonomous trucking startup founded by veterans of Apple, Google and Uber Advanced Technologies Group’s self-driving truck program, has raised $52 million in a Series A funding round led by Bain Capital Ventures.

-Redpoint Ventures, Fontinalis Partners, Basis Set Ventures, and Neo also participated in the round.
+Redpoint Ventures, Fontinalis Partners, Basis Set Ventures and Neo also participated in the round.
 Bain Capital Ventures partner Ajay Agarwal has joined Ike’s board.

 Ike’s funding round will help the company expand beyond its 30-person team as it drives forward with its mission to build a commercial product at scale.
 It’s a mission — expand and deploy — that sounds a lot like other autonomous vehicle startups.
 But that’s where the parallels end.